 Understand Your Thyroid Health!

 The thyroid gland is a butterfly-shaped gland that is positioned at the front of the neck near the Adams apple.
 It is a part of the endocrine system, as it produces thyroid hormones called T4 and T3.
 The thyroid gland has effects on the heart, metabolism, brain, bones, colon and skin/hair.
-1 in 13 Americans have thyroid disorders and 1 in 20 are undiagnosed in the USA.
-1 in 8 women will be diagnosed with thyroid disease in their lifetime.
+One in 13 Americans have thyroid disorders and one in 20 are undiagnosed in the USA.
+One in eight women will be diagnosed with thyroid disease in their lifetime.

 Low Thyroid symptoms are typically ADD in children, fatigue, high cholesterol, low body temperature or cold intolerance, irritability, dry skin, brittle nails, generalized hair loss, constipation, depression, “foggy brain”, inability to lose weight despite ones efforts.